Combinatorial operads from monoids: Syntax trees and operads

+We shall use in the sequel Lemma~\ref{lem:GenerationOpNSEns} to study ns operads~$\CalQ$ generated by a subset of elements of a bigger ns operad~$\CalP$.
+It allows us to describe~$\CalQ$ arity by arity because any element of~$\CalQ$ can be obtained by composing an element of a smaller arity with a generator.

-The following Lemma presents a tool for showing that a given combinatorial operad admits a specified presentation. \begin{Lemme} Let $\CalP$ be a combinatorial operad generated by a set~$G$ of generators and~$\equiv$ be an operadic congruence over~$\CalF(G)$ generated by an equivalence relation~$\leftrightarrow$ on~$\CalF(G)$.
-If the following two conditions are satisfied together: \begin{enumerate}[label = ({\it \roman*})] \item for all $x, x' \in \CalF(G)$, $x \leftrightarrow x'$ implies $\Eval(x) = \Eval(x')$; \item there exists an orientation~$\mapsto$ of~$\leftrightarrow$ such that~$\mapsto$ is terminating and has as many normal forms of arity~$n$ as elements of~$\CalP$ of arity~$n$; \end{enumerate} then~$\CalP$ admits the presentation~$\CalP = \CalF(G)/_\equiv$. \end{Lemme} \begin{proof} Consider the map
+The following lemma presents a tool for showing that a given combinatorial ns operad admits a specified presentation. \begin{Lemme} Let $\CalP$ be a combinatorial ns operad generated by a set~$G$ of generators and~$\equiv$ be a ns operadic congruence over~$\CalF(G)$ generated by an equivalence relation~$\leftrightarrow$ on~$\CalF(G)$.
+If the following two conditions are satisfied together: \begin{enumerate}[label = ({\it \roman*})] \item for all $x, x' \in \CalF(G)$, $x \leftrightarrow x'$ implies $\Eval(x) = \Eval(x')$; \item there exists an orientation~$\mapsto$ of~$\leftrightarrow$ such that~$\mapsto$ is terminating and has as many normal forms of arity~$n$ as elements of~$\CalP$ of arity~$n$; \end{enumerate} then~$\CalP$ admits the presentation~$\CalP = \CalF(G)/_\equiv$. \end{Lemme} \begin{proof} The definition of the evaluation map $\Eval$ and~\ref{item:ReecritureConditionEquiv} imply that the map